Large deviations and transitions between equilibria for stochastic Landau-Lifshitz-Gilbert equation: Application to a model of a ferromagnetic needle

 \subsection{Noise induced instability and magnetization reversal}

-In Proposition~\ref{stablestates} we showed that the states $(\mp 1,0,0)^{\mathrm{T}}$ are stable stationary states of the deterministic Landau-Lifshitz equation $(\ref{exe2})$ when the externally applied field $\mathcal{K}$ is zero.
-In this section we show that a small noise term in the field may drive the magnetization from the initial state $(-1,0,0)^\mathrm{T}$ to any given $\mathbb{H}^1$-ball centred at $(1,0,0)^\mathrm{T}$ in any given time interval $[0,T]$.
-We also find an exponential upper bound for the probability that small noise in the field drives the magnetization outside a given $\mathbb{H}^1$-ball centred at the initial state $(-1,0,0)^\mathrm{T}$ in time interval $[0,T]$.
-Firstly we need a definition. \begin{defn} Let $\delta$ be a given small positive real number.
-Suppose that the initial magnetization is $(-1,0,0)^\mathrm{T}$ and that at some time $T$ the magnetization lies in the open $\mathbb{H}^1$-ball centred at $(1,0,0)^\mathrm{T}$ and of radius $\delta$.
-Then we say that \emph{magnetization reversal} has occurred by time $T$. \end{defn} We consider a stochastic equation for the magnetization, obtained by setting $\mathcal{K}$ to zero and adding a three dimensional noise term to the field.
-Denoting the stochastic magnetization by $Y=(Y_1,Y_2,Y_3)^\mathrm{T}$, the equation is:
+In Proposition~\ref{stablestates} we showed that the states $\zeta_{+}$ and $\zeta_{-}$ are stable stationary states of the deterministic Landau-Lifshitz equation $(\ref{exe2})$ when the externally applied field $\mathcal{K}$ is zero.
+In this section we show that a small noise term in the field may drive the magnetization from the initial state $\zeta_{-}$ to any given $\mathbb{H}^1$-ball centred at $\zeta_{+}$ in any given time interval $[0,T]$.
+We also find an exponential upper bound for the probability that small noise in the field drives the magnetization outside a given $\mathbb{H}^1$-ball centred at the initial state $\zeta_{-}$ in time interval $[0,T]$.
+Firstly we need a definition. \begin{definition} Let $\delta$ be a given small positive real number.
+Suppose that the initial magnetization is $\zeta_{-}$ and that at some time $T$ the magnetization lies in the open $\mathbb{H}^1$-ball centred at $\zeta_{+}$ and of radius $\delta$.
+Then we say that \emph{magnetization reversal} has occurred by time $T$. \end{definition}

+We consider a stochastic equation for the magnetization, obtained by setting $\mathcal{K}$ to zero and adding a three dimensional noise term to the field.
+Denoting the magnetization by $Y$, the equation is:

-In (\ref{e27}), $W_1$, $W_2$ and $W_3$ are independent Brownian motions defined on probability space $(\Omega,\mathcal{F},P)$ and $\circ dW_i$ denotes a Stratonovich integral with respect to $W_i$; $a^1$, $a^2$ and $a^3$ are fixed linearly independent elements of $\mathbb{R}^3$; the positive real parameter $\varepsilon$ corresponds to the `dimensionless temperature' parameter appearing in the stochastic differential equation (\ref{krvstochmodel}) of Kohn, Reznikoff and Vanden-Eijnden.
+In (\ref{e27}), we assume that the vectors $\newe_1,\newe_2,\newe_3\in\R^3$ are linearly independent.
+The parameter $\eps>0$ corresponds to the `dimensionless temperature' parameter appearing in the following stochastic differential equation (\ref{krvstochmodel}) of Kohn, Reznikoff and Vanden-Eijnden \cite{KRV}:

-Fix $T\in(0,\infty)$.
-There is no deterministic applied field in (\ref{e27}) but, as we will see, the lower bound of the large deviation principle satisfied by the solutions $Y^\varepsilon$ ($\varepsilon\in(0,1)$) of (\ref{e27}) implies that, for all sufficiently small positive $\varepsilon$, the probability of magnetization reversal by time $T$ is positive.
+Fix $T>0$.
+There is no deterministic applied field in (\ref{e27}) but, as we will see, the lower bound of the large deviation principle satisfied by the solutions $Y^\eps$ ($\eps\in(0,1)$) of (\ref{e27}) implies that, for all sufficiently small positive $\eps$, the probability of magnetization reversal by time $T$ is positive.

-Firstly, we shall use Lemma~\ref{stablestates2} to construct a piecewise constant (in time) deterministic applied field, $\mathcal{K}$, such that the solution $y$ of (\ref{exe2}), with initial state $(-1,0,0)^\mathrm{T}$, undergoes magnetization reversal by time $T$.
+Firstly, we shall use Lemma~\ref{stablestates2} to construct a piecewise constant (in time) deterministic applied field, $\mathcal{K}$, such that the solution $y$ of (\ref{exe2}), with initial state $\zeta_{-}=(-1,0,0)$, undergoes magnetization reversal by time $T$.